General work flow of writing a test case for the Galerkin BEM project

 .

-After each compilation of the test case, ${CMAKE\_CURRENT\_SOURCE\_DIR}/process.m
+After each compilation of the test case, ${CMAKE_CURRENT_SOURCE_DIR}/process.m

-and ${CMAKE\_CURRENT\_SOURCE\_DIR}/draw.m
+and ${CMAKE_CURRENT_SOURCE_DIR}/draw.m

 will be automatically copied into the folder of the test case binary file by CMake.
-Then, the test case can be manually run in this folder, then manually run process.m

 and draw.m

-therefore for checking and visualization.
+can be executed for validation and visualization.